Sarlat in the Dordogne: 11 Best Things to do Sarlat in the Dordogne: 11 Best Things to do

 8. Water Gardens

 While you’re on your cycle, stop off at the Water Gardens: a beautiful aquatic park filled with water lilies and lotus flowers from all over the world.
-Wander through the gardens, crossing Japanese bridges, and enjoying the 500 meters of walkways on the banks of the Dordogne river.
+Wander through the gardens, cross Japanese bridges, and enjoy the 500 meters of walkways on the banks of the Dordogne River.

 How to get there: If you’re not a fan of traveling on two wheels, you can drive to the park from Sarlat in under 20 minutes.